Sallo97/cep_technical_reference/documents/0_glossary.md

 ---

+- **B-lines**: processor's register of the Manchester Mark I computer which stored operand addresses to implement iterations over contiguous data structures like arrays and vectors.

+    Today they are reffered to as index registers.

+---

 - **Control Register**: in the context of Wilkes' Architecture, it is a special purpose register present in the **Control Unit** which content is the address of the next micro-instruction to be executed.

     In the CEP computer it is called the **0 Register**.